stfc/RegentParticleDSL/docs/intro/install.md

 The `src` folder contains all the DSL library code, such as neighbour search algorithms, default type declarations and some kernel implementations.

-At the moment, all RegentParticleDSL programs should be launched from the root directory of the DSL, due to limitations with Regent's visibility.
+At the moment, all RegentParticleDSL programs should be launched from the root directory of the DSL, due to how file's are imported.